- About US

 Rules and Regulations:

-- The entry from (see attached form below) must be filed with the Americanism Committee Chairman, with a copy to the NSSAR Executive Director, no later than June 1st prior to the Congress where the judging will occur.
+- A completed entry form must be emailed to the NSSAR Americanism Committee Chairman with a copy to the NSSAR Education Director no later than June 1st.